Skip to content

 This page provides a comprehensive reference for all autowt commands, their options, and usage patterns.
 For a hands-on introduction, check out the Getting Started guide.

 This is the primary and most convenient way to use autowt.
-It's a dynamic command that intelligently handles switching to an existing worktree or creating a new one. autowt automatically determines whether the branch exists locally or on the remote, or if it needs to be created from your repository's main branch.
+It intelligently handles switching to an existing worktree or creating a new one. autowt automatically determines whether the branch exists locally or on the remote, or if it needs to be created from your repository's main branch.

 The autowt <branch-name> form is a convenient shortcut.
 Use the explicit switch command if your branch name conflicts with another autowt command (e.g., autowt switch cleanup).